Oakwood Park Grammar School

 Mrs W. Ball.
 Parent Governor.
 Curriculum and Pupil Progress Committee

-Wendy wanted to apply for the role of parent governor as she has a son in Year 11 and a daughter in Year 13 at OPGS.
+Wendy wanted to apply for the role of parent governor as she had a son and a daughter at OPGS.
 She felt that with her background in the financial markets and later in education, this would enable her to bring a range of experience to the role of governor.
 She currently sits on the Curriculum and Pupil Progress Committee and is keen to support the school in maintaining its excellent academic standards.

 After leaving school Wendy went to work at the London Stock Exchange where she worked with member firms such as Barclays, Nomura, Warburgs and Merrill Lynch dealing with client trading services.
 She then moved to the London International Financial Futures Exchange working in the futures markets.
 Following the birth of her children Wendy left the city and worked as a foster carer with Autistic Children before gaining a first class Hons Degree in Childhood Studies at Canterbury Christ Church University.
 She then worked in primary education, initially with children with special educational needs before moving on to specialise in sport and PE.
 She has worked for the past 5 years at Greenfields Community Primary School in Maidstone where she is responsible for community sport and well-being.
 This involves teaching PE, arranging and hosting sports tournaments and competitions for Maidstone Primary Schools, promoting sport to children with SEN and establishing community groups to encourage adults and pre-school age children to participate in sport and exercise.
 She also is involved in pastoral work with children who have poor attendance or who have troubled home lives.
 In her spare time Wendy enjoys running completing the London Marathon two years ago and several half marathons.

 Mr E. McGrath.
 Parent Governor.
 Finance, Personnel and Premises Committee.